tcnksm/license/README.md

 ## Install

-Binaries for your platform are provided, install it from [Relase page](https://github.com/tcnksm/license/releases).
+Binaries for your platform are provided, install it from [Release page](https://github.com/tcnksm/license/releases).

-If you use OSX and [homebrew](http://brew.sh/) for your package manager, you can use fomula for this project,
+If you use OSX and [homebrew](http://brew.sh/) for your package manager, you can use formula for this project,

 ```bash
 $ brew tap tcnksm/license